-But then it comes on quickly.
+But then the season comes on quickly.
 The days are a bit cooler.
 The air is refreshing.
 The sun is out but not hot.

 Then the season exits just as fast.
 The ground is covered in a frost the never leaves.
-The snows comes and never melts.
+The snows come and never melts.

 Autumn is brief time to be cherished, embraced and enjoyed.